-How do you improve on one of the best USB microphones out there?
+How do you improve on one of the best microphones out there?
 Adding LED lights and a ton of customization options isn’t a bad way to start.
 The $169 Blue Yeti X does exactly that, combining Blue Voice software support, an onboard volume meter and tons of other neat features with the original Yeti's excellent sound quality.
 This premium microphone might not be worth the upgrade for every Yeti owner, but it does make an already-great mic even better.

 Design and features